kordoulakis/MessengerAnalyzer/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 You can use these scripts for structuring, extracting and visualizing your data taken from Facebook's Messenger.

+It is **indifferent** as to how many people there are in a conversation, the plots and DS will work regardless.

 The main use of this tool is to **plot** your data.

 To do that, all you need to do is run main.py, input the folder's name where the JSON files are and you'll be presented with the oh so faithful press 1-5 menu.

 ## Guide